-This Simple Rule Tells You Where to Put Your Retirement Money
+A Simple Rule of Thumb for Where to Invest Your Retirement Savings

-Considering all the different types of retirement accounts can get a little dizzying.
-With all these options, where you should be socking away your retirement dollars?
+Considering all the types of retirement accounts can get a little dizzying.
+With all the options, how do you decide where you should be socking away your retirement dollars?

 The choices you make depend a lot on your own financial situation, so there’s no hard-and-fast rule for where to stash your retirement savings.
-But there is a three-part rule of thumb that will apply to most savers.
+But there is a rule of thumb that makes sense for most people.

 Got it?
 Good.
-Here’s why this is the way to go with your retirement dollars.
+Below are the reasons this is the way to go with your retirement dollars.

 Again, this is free money.
 Find out what your employer’s matching percentage is, and do what you need to do to max out that matching.

 (The one caveat here is that your employer’s matching contributions are only yours if you stay with the company for a certain amount of time — this is determined by what’s known as a 401(k) vesting schedule.
 So if you don’t think you’re long for your new company, then be aware that some of that free money may disappear if you leave early.)